h0pped/time-tracker-vsix/README.md

 ## Features

-Shows time in hh:mm:ss format at the right bottom of the window
+- Tracks time in hh:mm:ss format at the right bottom of the window

 ![Image](https://github.com/h0pped/time-tracker-vsix/blob/main/images/statusBar.png?raw=true)

+## To be added

+- Reset timer

+- Show timer for the current workspace

+- Time spent on specific file/folder

 ## Requirements